idealwebsolutions/name-resolver/README.md

 Function used in conjuction with instant-tunnel for resolving names from a single endpoint

 # Pre-requistes
 Relies on instant-tunnel backend configuration, usually something production level like Postgres.
-Best results seen in combination with `persist reboot` toggle enabled per tunnel.
+Best results seen in combination with `persist reboot` flag enabled per tunnel.

+# Gotchas
+Currently this is a work in progress, only GET requests are supported at the moment.
+For now to do anything useful, you should add the `redirect=false` flag to return the current working proxy for your query and use that.

 Requires the following environment variables set: `DB_HOST`, `DB_USER`, `DB_PASS`